When Your Child Has Inflammatory Bowel DiseaseEn Español (Spanish Version)

 increase his chances of having a positive experience at school by

-making ongoing contacts (preferably in person) with his principal,
+making ongoing contacts (preferably in person) with their principal,

-teachers, and other school staff so that they are aware of his
+teachers, and other school staff so that they are aware of any

 Specifically, school staff will need to be educated about your

-child's IBD, medicines, diet, emotional and physical stress,
+child's IBD, medications, diet, emotional and physical stress,

-emergency situations, absences, and need for access to a private bathroom.
-Also, make the staff aware of the potential for your child to be alienated or harassed by other students because of his condition.
+emergency situations, absences, or need for access to a private bathroom.
+Also, make the staff aware of the potential for your child to be alienated or harassed by other students because of their condition.

 If you are at ease talking about IBD openly, your child